Module 1: Intros & awkward ice-breakers – 11 February 2020

 Guest discussants will introduce participants to current thinking on this era of disruption, the digital age, possible futures and implications for governments and public sectors.
 Project teams will form and be briefed on the task and methodologies.

 This module will consider core economic concepts for the APS and their implications, the ethos and values in public sectors today and through history, and what this tells us about our purpose and conduct.
-A senior public sector guest will provide their insights and experiences on the role economics and philosophy play in the public sector.
+Senior public sector guests will provide their insights and experiences on the role economics and philosophy play in the public sector.
+Project teams will continue refining their project topics and understanding the current state of play.

 This module provides an understanding of those things that are integral to the life of a public servant – budget processes including the role of Portfolio Budget Statements, Annual Reports, risk management, corporate planning and integrity.
 We will also discuss the role key pieces of legislation such as Public Service Acts and public sector governance and accountability Acts.